 Put another way, out of 35,000 visitors, 33,600 visitors came to the website and simply walked (clicked) away – leaving the company clueless as to who they were, what brought them there, what they were looking for, and, most importantly, how to engage with them further.

-Stuck at this low rate of return, no wonder these marketers are frustrated!
+Stuck at this wasteful return, no wonder these marketers are frustrated!
 Doubling their leads means finding a way (and the means) to attract twice as many bodies to the website.
 Not a cheap proposition.

 Why Are My Conversion Rates So Lousy?

-For those of you in a similar situation, let me tell you now: traffic (volume) is not your issue and why you are wasting money on lead generation is not your answer.
+For those of you in a similar situation, let me tell you now: traffic (volume) is not your issue and why you are a victim of lead generation waste.
 What you need to focus on is improving your rate of conversion.

 The culprit or culprits behind meager conversion rates vary from business to business.
 For some, poor website design and usability may be interfering with user interaction and engagement.
 Others may lack “take-away” content (content that helps visitors educate themselves when they’re not yet ready to speak to sales with the dual purpose of keeping them on your radar).
 For still others, it may be too many obstacles or disincentives to act.
 And for many, it’s some combination of all of the above.